Peter’s Correspondence on the Actual Freedom List

 6.2.2002

-Thanks for the responses to my queries (and from Vineeto too, and Richard’s anecdotal evidence).
+RESPONDENT: Thanks for the responses to my queries (and from Vineeto too, and Richard’s anecdotal evidence).

-It’s been a pleasure, I have enjoyed our conversations.
+PETER: It’s been a pleasure, I have enjoyed our conversations.

-I realize how long it’s been since I indulged in really good discourse.
+RESPONDENT: I realize how long it’s been since I indulged in really good discourse.
 It seems most times anything resembling conversation devolves into emoting or posturing.
 And this is with ostensibly intelligent persons.
 When I was a young ‘un, we used to engage in this pastime regularly and I loved it, get the old noggin working.
 Is the planet just getting stupider?
 Even more amazing, this conversation doesn’t even occur face to face!

-I don’t know that the planet is getting stupider, but the latest fashionable fixation called the New Age should be more rightly called the New Dark Age.
-The New Dark Age has seen a re-run of almost every conceivable ancient superstition, myth and legend a return to fear-ridden imaginary worlds of good and evil spirits, Gods and Goddesses, ancient healings and esoteric medicines, divinations and prophecies, energies and auras, folk tales and legends, gurus and shamans, fairies and goblins, devils and demons, sacred sites and cosmic planes, chakras and levels of consciousness, telepathy and spiritualism, visions and entities, ESP and UFO’s, Chi Gong and Feng Shui, somas and souls, mysticism and meditation, rituals and rites, astrology and geomancy, reincarnations and past lives, karmas and dharmas and so on.
+PETER: I don’t know that the planet is getting more stupid, but the latest fashionable fixation called the New Age should be more rightly called the New Dark Age.
+The New Dark Age has seen a re-run of almost every conceivable ancient superstition, myth and legend – a return to fear-ridden imaginary worlds of good and evil spirits, Gods and Goddesses, ancient healings and esoteric medicines, divinations and prophecies, energies and auras, folk tales and legends, gurus and shamans, fairies and goblins, devils and demons, sacred sites and cosmic planes, chakras and levels of consciousness, telepathy and spiritualism, visions and entities, ESP and UFO’s, Chi Gong and Feng Shui, somas and souls, mysticism and meditation, rituals and rites, astrology and geomancy, reincarnations and past lives, karmas and dharmas and so on.

 I have tried to have face-to-face conversations with New Dark Agers about their beliefs but soon gave up as I discovered that spiritualists do not like having their beliefs questioned.
-The difference with conversations on this list is that questioning beliefs is part and parcel of the actualism process and any emotional reactions that do occur in this process are but a sign that you are identifying with the belief – in other words, that particular belief forms a discernible affective component of your identity.
+The difference with conversations on this list is that questioning beliefs is part and parcel of actualism and any emotional reactions that do occur in this process are but a sign that you are identifying with the belief – in other words, that particular belief forms a discernible affective component of your identity.
 While abandoning your cherished beliefs can be difficult, by doing so you end up becoming free of that part of your identity and also palpably free of the affective responses that automatically arise from the need to constantly maintain and/or defend your beliefs.

 *

-My trepidation re AF stems from an aversion to detachment, and while some of the feedback you’ve given me has seemed ‘slippery’, I think I understand enough now to grasp that that is not the case.
+RESPONDENT: My trepidation re AF stems from an aversion to detachment, and while some of the feedback you’ve given me has seemed ‘slippery’, I think I understand enough now to grasp that that is not the case.

-Spiritualism teaches detachment as in believing ‘I am not the body’ and that ‘who I really am really’ is a disembodied spirit.
+PETER: Spiritualism teaches detachment as in believing ‘I am not the body’ and that ‘who I really am really’ is a disembodied spirit.
 But following this spirit-ual teaching is to remain forever cut off from the magnificence and purity of the actual world we flesh and blood bodies live in.

 Actualism is utterly and completely non-spiritual and as such, the actualism method of asking ‘How am I experiencing this moment of being alive?’ is specifically designed to break free of the ingrained habit of dissociating from one’s feelings and detaching from sensual experiencing.
 I am not asking you to believe me, however your own on-going observations and investigations may well reveal this to be the case.

-While ‘attachment’ is clearly a culprit, the usual Buddhist response of non-attachment, or detachment is 180 degrees out.
+RESPONDENT: While ‘attachment’ is clearly a culprit, the usual Buddhist response of non-attachment, or detachment is 180 degrees out.
 I see that now.
 The actual world suggested by AF seems to have the qualities that I had envisioned the Buddhist model to have, but never quite lived up to.

-The actual world already delivers, and always has delivered, because it exists as an actuality.
+PETER: The actual world already delivers, and always has delivered, because it exists as an actuality.
 It is already, always here under our very noses, as it were.
 The actual world is pure and perfect in its peerless infinitude, whereas the real-world is but an illusionary ‘self’-created nightmare and the spiritual world is but a delusionary ‘self’-imagined dream.

 It is my experience that even a virtual freedom from the human condition is vastly superior to suffering from the exalted state of Self-realization, God-realization, Buddha-hood or whatever other name is used.